 Shop around

 While it can be time-consuming to shop around for a cheaper car insurance quote, it can save you money on your premium each year.
 While insurers are not allowed to penalise customers' loyalty with higher premiums than equivalent new customers, it can still be beneficial to shop around.
-One of the easiest ways to do this is via a comparison site such as Quotezone*.
+We have partnered with Quotezone*so you can compare quotes and find the best insurance policy for you.

 Increase the policy excess